python2upm/Anti-Gromming-Detection-ChatApp/README.md

 - Create a project at Firebase Console
 - Enable **Firestore Database** and **Cloud Messaging**
 - Download `google-services.json` and place it in `app/`
-- Navigate to Project Settings.
+- Navigate to Project Settings
-- Select the Service Account tab.
+- Select the Service Account tab
-- Click on Generate New Private Key to download the `service_account.json` file.
+- Click on Generate New Private Key to download the `service_account.json` file
-- Place `service_account.json` it inside your app’s `app/src/main/assets` directory in Android Studio.
+- Place `service_account.json` it inside your app’s `app/src/main/assets` directory in Android Studio

 3. Add your Gemini API key
 - Open `app/src/main/java/com/example/chatapp/utilities/Constants.java` and replace: